 The best ski jackets always have a variety of ski-friendly features, which will help you enjoy your winter adventures even more.
 And the Juniper jacket is equipped with plenty of such features, so let’s talk about them.

 One of the main things worth mentioning is that this Helly Hansen jacket features articulated arms, for optimized mobility.
 This helps you stay comfortable when you’re skiing and reduces the movement restriction to a minimum.
 Your jacket will move along with you, which will make your days on the slopes even more enjoyable.

 The hood is adjustable and detachable so that it is easy to make it work when you’re wearing a helmet.
 You can either take it off entirely or pull it over the helmet, to protect you in wet weather.

-I would have also loved to see thumb holes on the wrist cuffs since these help ensure that the sleeves don’t ride up your arms when you’re moving them.
+I would have also loved to see thumb holes on the wrist cuffs since this helps ensure that the sleeves don’t ride up your arms when you’re moving them.
 But that’s not such a big deal – the powder skirt is the thing I’m most concerned about.